Jacekarino/skyglance.pl/readme.md

 # Web app description:

 This basic web app fetches information about current and upcoming weather in your area from a weather API.
 You can input a city manually or allow GPS access to pinpoint your location.
 Currently supports polish language only.
-Hosted on skyglance.pl right now, but that may change.

 # User interface: